Skip to main content

 If the District has modified the request for proposals and re-issued it and still receives no proposals or there is insufficient competition, the Procurement Officer or Board of Education or its designee shall require the District to further modify the procurement documents or cancel the requisition for the procurement item.

 Utah Admin.
-Rules R33-9-102 (May 23, 2022)
+Rules R33-9-102 (July 8, 2024)

-Proposal opening and acceptance
+Proposal Opening and Acceptance

 The District shall accept proposals as provided in the request for proposals and may not open a proposal until after the deadline for submitting proposals.
 A person who submits a proposal may not, after the submission deadline, make a change to the proposal if the change is prejudicial to either the interest of the District or to fair competition.
 The District shall not disclose the contents of a proposal except as provided by Utah Code § 63G-2-305(6).